Published: 14 June 2019

 What do you do?
 I am the owner of First Aid for Dogs and a pet first aid instructor

 How long have you been a dog professional?
-First Aid for Dogs started over 2 and a half years ago.
+First Aid for Dogs started over 5 years ago.

 What made you want to start First Aid for Dogs?
 I have always had a passion for teaching first aid and feel it is a valuable skill everyone should learn.
 Dogs are members of the family and I have taught family first aid as a nurse for over 20 years.
 I have run many adult first aid courses with my other business To Baby and Beyond and on most courses people would ask: "Does this apply to my dog?" or "Can I do this on my cat?".
 My dog Bella also choked on a chicken bone in the street as a puppy and I had to use first aid on her to dislodge it.